 Students at CMU are passionate about making a positive difference in the communities they call home, and for people around the world.
-CMU's Alternative Breaks program was rated No.1 in the nation by the 2022 BreakAway report, and in 2023 was again the No.1 among Michigan's public universities.
-CMU achieved the first-place ranking for the number of participants and number of volunteer opportunities provided for student volunteers.
+CMU's Alternative Breaks program is routinely ranked as the best in the nation and has a goal to exceed 20,000 volunteer hours in the 2024-2025 academic year.
+Last year, CMU Alternative Breaks facilitated volunteer sites in eight states from Arizona to Maine.
 Closer to home, CMU student volunteers contribute thousands of hours in service to local nonprofit and service organizations.

 CMU is proud to serve military service members and veterans.
-More than 150 U.S. flag officers hold CMU degrees, and the university has been named a Gold-Level Veteran-Friendly School with the Michigan Veterans Affairs Agency for three consecutive years.
-In its 2022 Best for Vets survey of 311 schools, the independent magazine Military Times ranked CMU 3rd best in Michigan based on costs, programs, policies, and services that impact military-connected students.
+More than 150 U.S. flag officers hold CMU degrees, and the university has been named a Gold-Level Veteran-Friendly School with the Michigan Veterans Affairs Agency for nine consecutive years.
+In its 2023 Best for Vets survey of 325 schools, the independent magazine Military Times ranked CMU third best in Michigan based on costs, programs, policies, and services that impact military-connected students.
+CMU also ranked third in Michigan and in the top 58 in the nation for Best Online Bachelor's Programs for Veterans by US News and World Report Online Rankings in 2024.
 CMU offers reduced military tuition rates and in-person learning opportunities on one military base and worldwide via CMU Innovation and Online.

 CMU's exceptional students are supported by faculty who are leaders in their field and who regularly contribute to the creation and dissemination of new knowledge.
 CMU's class sizes remain small, giving students the ability to interact directly with their professors.
-Ninety-five percent of CMU classes are taught by professional faculty rather than teaching assistants or graduate students.
+Ninety-three percent of main campus CMU classes are taught by professional faculty rather than teaching assistants or graduate students.